 The most important benefit of such listening center is companies can know which questions to answer first and which topic should be used to knit the content around.
 That’s what customer engagement entails…and that’s what is at the heart of strengthening relationships with customers.

-In the world of omnichannel, offline engagement cannot go off the radar when you are chalking out your customer engagement strategies.
+In the world of omnichannel, offline engagement cannot go off the radar when you are chalking out your customer engagement and customer engagement strategies.
 An experiential extravaganza is a way to achieve that as people can physically and not virtually interact with the brand.

 Starbucks’ Roastery is an effort to engage meaningfully with customers through unique experiences.
 This Seattle-based outlet satisfies temptations of all the senses as customers can see freshly roasted beans arrive, get involved in delightful as well as informative conversations with baristas and coffee specialists, relish the unique beverage and food menu, and experience coffee brewed in multiple ways.

 It’s a realization of what Howard Schultz, CEO of Starbucks, had in his mind when he had said, “What I wanted to try and do was create this multi-sensory experience with theater, romance, drama… and have the coffee moving around and create a real roasting manufacturing facility.”